ssarkisy/Delta-Theory/Delta Theory/20 - Informational Layer/20.3 - Reflective Maps & Cultural Flows/20.3.0 - Metaphors & Structural Maps/Yin-Yang - Dancing with Chaos — Three Paths to Living Form.md

 - Spiraling in φ (golden ratio) proportion
 - Nested within its nurturing whole

-This is how reality actually works:
+This potentially represents how dynamic systems operate:
-- Always becoming, never complete
+- Continuously evolving, never static
-- Stable enough to persist
+- Stable enough to maintain identity
-- Unstable enough to evolve
+- Dynamic enough to adapt
-- Dancing on the edge of chaos
+- Operating at stability-change boundaries
-- Seeking connection like life itself
+- Exhibiting connection-seeking patterns

 > Corresponds to the Active Polarity (P+) in [[Universal Polarities — Recursive Stabilization Through Triadic Rotation]] — the creative force that drives evolution through asymmetric exploration and boundary expansion.